elliotolds/elliotolds.github.io/index.md

 - [Medium](https://medium.com/@elliotolds)
 - elliotolds at Gmail

-See my [LinkedIn](https://www.linkedin.com/in/elliotolds/) for detail on my background, but don't contact me there.
+See my [LinkedIn](https://www.linkedin.com/in/elliotolds/) for more about my background, but don't contact me there.

 A while back I created a [wiki](https://bitcoindebates.miraheze.org) about popular debates in the Bitcoin world.
 It's currently a bit out of date.